 “There’s plenty of fuel, plenty of gasoline in the United States of America,” Gov. Greg Abbott told Texans in a press conference.
 “There’s plenty of gasoline in the state of Texas.”

 Abbott said the state was working with refineries, pipelines, trucking companies and retailers to ensure that more gasoline was on the way.
 Oklahoma, Louisiana and New Mexico are all sending fuel, and a pipeline that was sending gasoline from Texas to Oklahoma has been reversed.

 Rainfall totals would fill Houston Astrodome 85,000 times

 While promising federal aid, President Donald Trump’s homeland security adviser also predicted more misery.

-"We will see additional losses of life, if history is any precedent here," Tom Bossert told reporters Thursday.
+“We will see additional losses of life, if history is any precedent here,” Tom Bossert, homeland security adviser to President Donald Trump, told reporters Thursday.

 “You should continue to have confidence in what we’re doing as a government,” Bossert said.
 “But I would be remiss if I didn’t stop and say that none of that matters if you’re an affected individual.”

 Trump personally plans to donate $1 million to help storm victims, according to the White House.

 Abbott said that more than 440,000 people have registered for emergency assistance from the Federal Emergency Management Agency, which has approved $79 million to help victims of the storm.